EmbodiedVision/cosection/README.md

 This repository provides source code for Co-Section accompanying the following publication:

-*Michael Strecke and Joerg Stuecker, "**Where Does It End? - Reasoning About Hidden Surfaces by Object Intersection Constraints**"*
+*Michael Strecke and Joerg Stueckler, "**Where Does It End? - Reasoning About Hidden Surfaces by Object Intersection Constraints**"*
 *Presented at the **IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) 2020**, (virtual conference)*